deroverda/recommended-radio-streams/README.md

 - **J-Pop Sakura 懐かしい asia DREAM radio**: [Link](https://cast1.torontocast.com:2170/;.mp3) | j-pop

 **Other** 🌀
-- **Celtic Music Radio**: [Link](https://www.celticmusicradio.net/) | Welcome to Celtic Music Radio 95FM, a community station run by volunteers, broadcasting to Greater Glasgow and the world.
-We play a wide range of traditional, contemporary, folk, roots, Americana, and world music, supporting emerging acts.
-With strong ties to Scottish culture and festivals, we offer diverse, high-quality programming.
-Our loyal listeners tune in via 95FM, DAB, mobile apps, and our website.
-As a charity, we stay on air through donations, fundraisers, and limited advertising.
+- **Celtic Music Radio**: [Link](https://www.celticmusicradio.net/) | Celtic Music Radio 95FM, run by volunteers, brings traditional, folk, roots, Americana, and world music to Glasgow and beyond.
+Supporting emerging acts, we connect with Scottish culture and festivals.
+Tune in via 95FM, DAB, apps, or online.
+As a charity, we rely on donations, fundraisers, and limited ads.

 ---